Wants to Meet Up

 Share: ideas, thoughts, food, chocolate, wine, travel tips.

 Countries I’ve Visited

-Australia, Austria, Belgium, Cabo Verde, China, Croatia, Czech Republic, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Malaysia, Morocco, Netherlands, Portugal, Saudi Arabia, Singapore, Slovenia, Spain, Sweden, United Arab Emirates, United Kingdom, United States
+Australia, Austria, Belarus, Belgium, Cabo Verde, China, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Malaysia, Montenegro, Morocco, Netherlands, Portugal, Romania, Saudi Arabia, Scotland, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Arab Emirates, United Kingdom, United States

 Countries I’ve Lived In